Disability pension Ireland

 Qualifying for the Invalidity Pension is not necessarily related to age.
 To qualify you will have to have worked for a minimum of five years, making weekly or monthly PRSI deductions from your pay throughout this period.

 Consequently, due to the rules around PRSI payments, the successful applicants for this scheme are already adults who have been incapacitated due to illness or injury.
-They can be any age as long as the PRSI and medical requirements have been fulfilled.

 Is Invalidity pension taxable?